greenforge-labs/cake/README.md

 publishers:
     - topic: /custom_topic
       type: std_msgs/msg/String
-      manually_created: true  # Field will be in struct but not initialized
+      manually_created: true  # Completely excluded from code generation
 ```

-The publisher field will be declared in the struct but not automatically created, allowing you to initialize it manually in your `init()` function.
+Items marked with `manually_created: true` are completely excluded from the generated code, allowing you to create and initialize them entirely manually in your `init()` function or elsewhere in your code.

 ### Topic Name to Field Name Conversion